217th/tda_worker_chart_export/docs/workflow/lessons_learned_cloud_functions_gen2_deploy.md

   requirements, granting correct IAM roles, and sanitizing the source bundle with `.gcloudignore`.
 - Firestore trigger works for a **non-default** database in `europe-west4`.
+- CloudEvent payload for Firestore updates may arrive without `data`; handler should fallback to fetching `flow_run` from Firestore by `subject` runId.
+- Manifest schema must be bundled with runtime; docs-only paths are excluded by `.gcloudignore`.

 ## Issues and fixes